Paralegal – Court of Protection – Bristol

 A role providing assistance for vulnerable people with the management of their financial affairs and related responsibilities.

 Our growing Court of Protection team in Bristol has an opportunity for a Paralegal to join its Bristol practice.
 Our experienced and approachable team works with families, professional advisers and local authorities across the country, providing practical advice and assistance on behalf of people who cannot manage their own finances, for reasons such as mental incapacity, mental illness or following a severe personal injury.

-In this role you will be responsible (under supervision) for managing the financial affairs of vulnerable people.
+In this role you will be responsible (under supervision) for managing the financial affairs of vulnerable people (in particular, those with limited mental capacity due to diagnosis of dementia).
 This role involves daily direct contact with our clients and with their families, care providers including care and nursing homes, government bodies, benefits agencies, local authorities, financial institutions, and other professional bodies including the litigation team dealing with any associated ongoing claim.

 You will support and protect the needs of the individual on a wide range of issues including care arrangements and financial planning/management.
-The kind of assistance you provide may include making enquiries about clients’ entitlement to benefits with benefits agencies, paying bills, managing their finances, speaking to financial advisors and financial institutions on behalf of the client, liaising with the clients’ family members, and speaking to social services or the client’s care providers.
+The kind of assistance you provide may include making enquiries about clients’ entitlement to benefits with benefits agencies, paying bills, administrating payroll to a privately employed care team, managing their finances, speaking to financial advisors and financial institutions on behalf of the client, liaising with the clients’ family members, and speaking to social services or the client’s care providers.

 The Private Client team is one of our larger teams at Clarke Willmott, and in addition to Court of Protection work, handles Lifetime Planning, Probate and Tax and Trusts.
 We are a sociable, friendly team – busy and hardworking, but we ensure a good work/life balance.